-- 19. Further or in the alternative, in the event Willis is liable as is alleged (which is denied), Willis says that: - (a) the proceedings involve apportionable claims under s 34(1) of the Civil Liability Act 2002 (NSW), those claims being the claims brought by AET against Willis in the First Cross Claim Statement; - (b) Swiss Re International SE, or alternatively AXIS Speciality Europe SE, is a concurrent wrongdoer in relation to the claims in the circumstances described below; and - (c) pursuant to section 35(1) of the Civil Liability Act 2002 (NSW), the liability of Willis in relation to the claims is therefore limited to such amount which reflects that proportion of the damage or loss as the Court considers just. - 20.
-For the purposes of this proportionate liability defence only, and without making any admission as to the correctness of any one or more of those matters beyond the admissions made earlier in this document, Willis repeats paragraphs 1 to 40Z of the First Cross-Claim Statement. - 21.
+12. In the alternative to paragraphs 1 to 11B above, in the event Willis is liable as is alleged (which is denied), Willis says that:

+- (a) the proceedings involve an apportionable claim under s 34(1) of the Civil Liability Act 2002 (NSW), that claim being the claim brought by AET against Willis in the First Cross Claim Statement; - (b) Swiss Re International SE, or alternatively AXIS Speciality Europe SE, is a concurrent wrongdoer in relation to that claim in the circumstances described below; and - (c) pursuant to section 35(1) of the Civil Liability Act 2002 (NSW), the liability of Willis in relation to that claim is therefore limited to such amount which reflects that proportion of the damage or loss as the Court considers just. - 13.
+For the purposes of this proportionate liability defence only, and without making any admission as to the correctness of any one or more of those matters beyond the admissions made earlier in this document, Willis repeats paragraphs 1 to 38Z of the First Cross-Claim Statement. - 14.
 Further, AET's cross-claim against Willis proceeds on the assumed basis that clause 3.16 of the 2011/2012 AXIS policy (Insolvent Issuer Exclusion) and clause 3.11 of the 2014/2015 AXIS policy operate as AXIS now contends, that these matters were material to IOOF's decision about whether to enter into the insurance contracts it entered into, and that had IOOF known the true position in terms of the operation of these clauses, it could and would have been able to secure alternative insurance cover on terms which would have provided cover in respect of the plaintiff's claims.
-Willis denies each of these contentions but, necessarily for the purposes of this proportionate liability defence only, and without prejudice to its primary position, assumes these contentions to be correct (assumed basis). - 22.
-In between the time AXIS issued the 2011/2012 AXIS policy and the time AXIS issued the 2014/2015 AXIS policy pleaded in paragraphs 5 and 8 of the First Cross-Claim Statement:

-- (a) AXIS issued a financial institutions professional indemnity policy of insurance in favour of IOOF and various related parties, which policy operated in respect of a period of insurance from 4pm on 31 October 2012 to 4pm on 31 October 2013 (2012/2013 AXIS policy); - (b) AXIS issued a financial institutions professional indemnity policy of insurance in favour of IOOF and various related parties, which policy operated in respect of a period of insurance from 31 October 2013 to 31 October 2014, and subsequently extended to 30 November 2014 (2013/2014 AXIS policy); and - (c) various excess layer insurers wrote policies of insurance in favour of IOOF and various related parties, which policies sat in a tower above the 2012/2013 AXIS policy and 2013/2014 AXIS policy.
+Willis denies each of these contentions but, necessarily for the purposes of this proportionate liability defence only, and without prejudice to its primary position, assumes these contentions to be correct. - 15.
+In between the time AXIS issued the 2011/2012 AXIS policy and the time AXIS issued the 2014/2015 AXIS policy pleaded in paragraphs 5 and 8 of the First Cross-Claim Statement: - (a) AXIS issued a financial institutions professional indemnity policy of insurance in favour of IOOF and various related parties, which policy operated in respect of a period of insurance from 4pm on 31 October 2012 to 4pm on 31 October 2013 (2012/2013 AXIS policy); - (b) AXIS issued a financial institutions professional indemnity policy of insurance in favour of IOOF and various related parties, which policy operated in respect of a period of insurance from 31 October 2013 to 31 October 2014, and subsequently extended to 30 November 2014 (2013/2014 AXIS policy); and

+(c) various excess layer insurers wrote policies of insurance in favour of IOOF and various related parties, which policies sat in a tower above the 2012/2013 AXIS policy and 2013/2014 AXIS policy.